-Recently Dream Engine were involved in an international shoot orchestrated by an American production company based in California.
+Recently Dream Engine freelance camera crew were involved in an international shoot orchestrated by an American production company based in California.
 The shoot centred around an up and coming Australian tech company who have created a voice activated drone, capable of precision flying without having to input fiddly GPS co-ordinates.
 It’s ground breaking stuff, and they wanted to share its capabilities with the world.
 Our producers were looking for a local Melbourne based camera crew to spare them the unnecessary expense of sticking their crew on a 14 hour flight.
 We were more than happy to fulfil their exciting brief.

 We were contacted by our American producers, whom we have worked with before, to shoot some interviews in the city headquarters with the key players involved in creating the drone.
 They also wanted some “typically Australian” B-roll, showing the creators of the drone taking it out for a test flight somewhere that looked suitably Australian.